 We have several diagnostic and therapeutic programs focused on a range of neurodegenerative diseases.

-[18F]-APN-1607 (florzolotau 18F) recognizes pathological tau aggregates in all tauopathies, such as Alzheimer’s disease (AD), PSP, CBD, and PiD, providing a unified positron emission tomography (PET) imaging solution for those diseases.
-With a single PET scan, [18F]-APN-1607 provides a high-resolution, quantifiable 3-D map revealing the brain distribution of toxic tau protein in all kinds of tauopathies, conveying key information for clinicians to conduct differential diagnoses.
-This distinctive feature makes [18F]-APN-1607 the only tau tracer known to date that is able to distinguish early vs late onset of AD, as well as detect rare degenerative diseases, including PSP, FTD, PiD (Pick’s disease).
-[18F]-APN-1607 has been clinically validated in more than 2000 patients and demonstrated correlation with disease scores in AD and PSP patients.
-Accurate diagnosis provided by [18F]-APN-1607 will enable better personalized treatments and smarter clinical trial designs for novel therapies.
+florzolotau (18F) recognizes pathological tau aggregates in all tauopathies such as AD, PSP, CBD, PSP, and PiD, providing a unified PET imaging solution for those diseases.
+With a single PET scan, florzolotau (18F) provides a high-resolution, quantifiable 3-D map revealing the brain distribution of toxic tau protein in all kinds of tauopathies, conveying key information for clinicians to conduct differential diagnosis.
+This distinctive feature makes florzolotau (18F) the only tau tracer, known to date, that is able to distinguish early vs late onset of Alzheimer’s Diseases, as well as detecting rare degenerative diseases, including PSP, FTD, PiD (Pick’s disease). florzolotau (18F) has been clinically validated in over2000 patients and demonstrated correlation with disease scores in AD and PSP patients.
+Accurate diagnosis provided by florzolotau (18F) will enable better personalized treatments and smarter clinical trial designs for novel therapies.

-APRINOIA initiated a phase 2, multicenter, multinational study of [18F]-APN-1607 in the US, Taiwan, and Japan in November 2019, while phase 3 clinical trials were approved by China’s National Medical Products Administration in October 2020.
+APRINOIA initiated a Phase 2 multicenter, multinational study of florzolotau (18F) in the US, Taiwan, and Japan November 2019; while Phase 3 clinical trials were approved by China’s National Medical Products Administration in October 2020.

 [18F]-APN-1701 is our next-generation tau PET imaging agent currently in preclinical development.
-The goal of this project is to maintain the unique binding and visualization qualities of [18F]-APN-1607 while improving ease of use for clinicians.
+The goal of this project is to maintain the unique binding and visualization qualities of florzolotau (18F) while improving ease of use for clinicians.

 Candidates from this program are designed to reveal the brain accumulation of pathological α-synuclein proteins, a hallmark for alpha-synucleinopathies.
 This project is being funded by the Michael J. Fox Foundation, Lundbeck, and AbbVie.